Q: Do any Orgran products have, gluten, wheat, dairy, egg or yeast?

 Q: Are there any nuts in your products?

-A: Some Orgran products may contain traces of nuts and this will be stipulated on the back of the packaging.
+A: The vast majority of ORGRAN products are made in our dedicated facility which is a nut free environment, but there are some products made outside of this facility which may contain traces of nuts and this will be stipulated on the back of the packaging.
 We do, however, have a very comprehensive range of products that are nut free.
-We aim to include the nut free claim on the front of the packaging where appropriate to help customers choose suitable foods.
 If you would like a list of nut free products, please Click here to contact us.

 Q: What is Carboxymethylcellulose?